QuantEcon/lecture-source-jl/style.md

 ## General Control Structures and Code Organization

-- **Return Named Tuples** from functions with multiple return arguments.
+- **Return Named Tuples** from functions with multiple return values.
 That is,

 ```julia
 # BAD